 - ability to dynamically change sample rate ratios

 - which digital audio sample formats are supported

 The ideal resampler would exactly preserve the source signal's amplitude and frequency bandwidth (subject to limitations of the sink sample rate), have minimal and consistent delay, have minimal computational complexity, permit arbitrary and dynamic conversion ratios, and support all common digital audio sample formats.
-In practice, ideal resamplers do not exist, and actual resamplers are a compromise among these characteristics.
-For example, the goals of ideal quality conflict with short delay and low complexity.
+In practice, ideal resamplers do not exist as actual resamplers are a compromise among these characteristics.
+For example, goals of ideal quality conflict with short delay and low complexity.

 Android includes a variety of audio resamplers, so that appropriate compromises can be made depending on the application use case and load.
-Section Resampler implementations below lists the available resamplers, summarizes their characteristics, and identifies where they should typically be used.
+The available resamplers are explained in Resampler implementation.

 Available resampler implementations change frequently, and may be customized by OEMs.
-As of Android 4.4, the default resamplers in descending order of signal distortion, and ascending order of computational complexity include:
+The default resamplers, in descending order of signal distortion and ascending order of computational complexity, include:

 - sinc with original coefficients

 - sinc with revised coefficients